 What the research says: Students who are encouraged to choose at least some of their summer books are more likely to hold ground or make gains, according to a University of Rochester Medical School study.
 Other studies show a rise in fluency, writing, comprehension, and vocabulary, compared with kids who had no choice.

 What to do next: Rethink summer reading.
-Support your student’s choices and share her excitement.
-Let her set the terms.
-If she wants to read graphic novels, e-books, newspapers and magazines, or even listen to a podcast or audio book, that’s fine too.
+Support your student’s choices and share their excitement.
+Let them set the terms.
+If they want to read graphic novels, e-books, newspapers and magazines, or even listen to a podcast or audio book, that’s fine too.
 Kids who have permission to choose when to read, where to read, and what to read, in what order, and in whatever form they want gain big benefits, so untie that knot.

 2. Get to know your library